 - U.S. Cellular

 Pricing on the plans with the various companies tends to fluctuate a bit, so i won’t list that here.
-But what I can tell you is that for my family’s plan we get 2 no-frills pre-paid phones with phone service and texting for anywhere from $10-$20/month.
-If we wanted to we could upgrade at Virgin Mobile and get a Android smartphone and more minutes under one of their other plans starting at around $35/month.
+But what I can tell you is that for my family’s plan we get 2 no-frills pre-paid phones with phone service, texting and mobile data for anywhere from $10-$20/month.
+If we wanted to we could upgrade and get more data under one of their other plans starting at around $30/month.
 Still a pretty decent deal.

 FreedomPop recently released a beta free cell phone service where you buy the phone from them and then the basic plan is free every month.
 How are they able to do that?
 The phone calls are made via the data networks instead of cell networks, so it’s cheaper for them, and then they charge for premium plans on the service.

 How Much Can You Save With No-Contract Phones?

 So the question is, just how much can you save by using a no-contract and/or pre-paid phone?
 Hundreds of dollars a year!

 Let’s look at the average cell phone bill.
 JD Power reports in CNN Money, that

 The average annual wireless phone bill is now $1,152, up 52% from 2006..

 That’s somewhere around $96/month for a cell phone bill.
 Let’s say that instead of getting one of those high cost plans with voice/text/data, you got a cheaper no-contract version from Republic Wireless.
 You could expect to pay around $20/month with Republic Wireless for unlimited text/talk and 1GB of mobile data.
 That’s a savings of $76/month or $912/year!
 Even if you got 4GB of data, the most you’d pay is $45/month – and you’d still save over $500/year.
 I’m sure you could find a use for that extra money, right?

 At our house we ended up switching to pre-paid service and saving around $300/year by making the switch.
 Not bad!